 In addition to being held at higher standards, a felony conviction will result in a significant impact on your record.
 Indeed, depending on the circumstances surrounding your case, you could face future difficulty buying property, acquiring jobs, complications regarding family arrangements such as visitation of children or other family members, and much more.
 Indeed, conviction of a felony is a serious matter, and likewise, there are significant consequences following this conviction.
-Contact our team today to schedule your free initial consultation and learn more about this process.
+Contact our team today to schedule your consultation and learn more about this process.

 How We Can Help

 In cases where a person has been convicted of a felony charge and it has been deemed a wrongful conviction or the individual has repaid his or her debt to society, a judge may grant a pardon.
 Indeed, sometimes a case can be mishandled by the opposing council or all of the facts were incorrectly decided upon, in which a skilled professional can represent you in the pardons process.